INFANTRY "17th REGIMENT" OVERSEAS CAP

-The front center of the cap has a bullion hand woven national eagle.
+The front center of the cap has a hand sewn flat wire national eagle.
 The front center of the fold down panels has a hand stitched national tri-color bullion cockade.

-The cap has an inverted "V" yellow soutache flanking the cockade.
-The soutache has been applied in the correct manner, being machine sewn in place and inserted through two small puncture holes near the bottom edge of the cap.
+The cap has an inverted "V" white soutache flanking the cockade.
+It has been applied in the correct manner, being machine sewn in place and inserted through two small puncture holes near the bottom edge of the cap.

-Alu bullion cord is still in perfect conitions.
+Alu bullion cord is still in place, showing a matching patina qirth the rest of the cap.
 Vent grommets are in place.

-The interior of the cap is fully lined in ribbed cotton/rayon with leather sweatband on the frontal area.
-Markings are still partially visible being the black ink faded.
+The interior of the cap is fully lined in ribbed rayon with leather sweatband on the frontal area.

 A wonderful, with extremely nice patina, and very scarce overseas cap for an officer of one of the most famous Infantry Regiments of the Whermacht.